dmgawel/not-awesome-open-office/README.md

 ## Research articles

+* Dorota Węziak-Białowolska, Zhao Dong, Eileen McNeely.
+2018 [Turning the Mirror on the Architects: A Study of the Open-Plan Office and Work Behaviors at an Architectural Company](https://dx.doi.org/10.3389%2Ffpsyg.2018.02178)

 * Ethan S. Bernstein, Stephen Turban.
 2018 [The impact of the ‘open’ workspace on human collaboration](https://doi.org/10.1098/rstb.2017.0239)

 * Otterbring T, Pareigis J, Wästlund E, Makrygiannis A, Lindström A. 2018 [The relationship between office type and job satisfaction: Testing a multiple mediation model through ease of interaction and well-being.](https://doi.org/10.5271/sjweh.3707)